 Along the way, I took photos of the new recipes I made for these parties.
 Those recipes are shared in separate posts (find the links below).
 But, today's post is to give you the big picture and share some tips for hosting a party like this.

 Here were my goals:

 I'm happy to say that I think we accomplished all of these goals.
 Our guests seemed to have a good time, and so did we.
 I was glad I could refer them to The Yummy Life, because I got many requests for recipes.
-Within the next couple of weeks, all of the recipes will be here.

 This is a long post.
 I want to share as much detail as possible, in case you'd like to throw a similar party.
 Please feel free to ask questions in the comments section, if I've left anything out that you'd like to know.
 Here goes.

 I set up a buffet with a variety of Mexican ingredients so guests could fill a tortilla bowl with whatever ingredients suited them.
 The result was something like this: